Bilinear Sequence Regression: A Model for Learning from Long Sequences of High-dimensional Tokens: Main technical results

 where $\phi = \rho/\beta$, $\psi = \rho$, $\eta = (1+\delta) \sqrt{\beta}$ and $\zeta = \sqrt{\beta}$.
 Finally, the symmetrised singular value density can be recovered as

+\end{res} We start by highlighting that in this Result the factorized nature of the prior \eqref{eq.prior} enters explicitly through the parameters $\phi, \psi$, both dependent on the width parameter $\rho$ of the BSR model.
+Even more, the full form of the spectral density $\hmu_\uY(x)$ actually depends on the choice of prior \eqref{eq.prior}, in the sense that a different prior with the same width parameter $\rho$, but different overall structure, will have in general a different spectral density.

-\end{res} Notice that whenever $\rho < 1$, the symmetrised singular value density of $\uS$ has a delta contribution at the origin with mass $(1-\rho)$, while the non-trivial bulks of the distribution (positively and negatively supported) each have mass $\rho/2$.
+Notice also that whenever $\rho < 1$, the symmetrized singular value density of $\uS$ has a delta contribution at the origin with mass $(1-\rho)$, while the non-trivial bulks of the distribution (positively and negatively supported) each have mass $\rho/2$.
 Moreover, while the asymptotic spectral distribution of $\uS$ is singular due to the delta peak, the one of its noisy version $\uY = \uS + \sqrt{\delta} \uZ$ can be shown to possess a smooth density for all values of $\delta > 0$~\cite{biane1997free}.

-Finally, in the limit of large $\beta \gg 1$ (i.e.\ when $L \gg d$ or $L \ll d$) and of factorised Gaussian priors (see eq.~\eqref{eq.prior}), we are able to simplify Result \ref{res1} significantly, bypassing the computation of the non-trivial limiting spectral density.
+Fainlly, in the limit of large $\beta \gg 1$ (i.e.\ when $L \gg d$ or $L \ll d$) and of factorised Gaussian priors (see eq.~\eqref{eq.prior}), we are able to simplify Result \ref{res1} significantly, bypassing the computation of the non-trivial limiting spectral density.
 We present this result in Appendix~\ref{app:large_beta_ext}.